fangzr/PIB-Prioritized-Information-Bottleneck-Framework/README.md

 # PIB
-The repository for paper "PIB: Priority-Based Information Bottleneck for Collaborative Edge Inference in Video Analytics"
+The repository for paper "PIB: Prioritized Information Bottleneck \\Framework for Collaborative Edge Video Analytics"